bkeepers/git-history/article.md

 ## Undo the last commit

-Sometimes, a commit has so many things wrong that that it is easier to just undo the whole thing and redo it.
+Sometimes, a commit has so many things wrong that that it is easier to just undo the whole thing.
 Maybe it was committed to the wrong branch, or a bunch of files got added that should not have.

-	$ git reset --soft HEAD^
+	$ git reset HEAD^

 This tells git to reset to the previous commit, but to keep the changes introduced by that commit.

 	$ git log --oneline
 	667f8c9 Add README
 	$ git status -s
-	A  article.md
+	M  article.md

-You can see that our commit is now gone, but the changes to `article.md` are still staged.
+You can see that our commit is now gone, but `article.md` is still modified.
+From here, you can check out a different branch, stash your changes or make changes and re-commit them.

-…

 ## git pull --rebase